Fred X. Brownstein

 workshop founder and director, Mark Saxe,

-lead staff member Petro Hul,
+and lead staff member Petro Hul.

 WORKSHOPS OVERVIEW

-From our auspicious beginning in 2001, three days after 9/11, with White House carver Patrick Plunkett as our first guest instructor, Sax Stone Carving Workshops have evolved into an institution widely recognized for the level of instruction and the quality of our teachers.
+“From our auspicious beginning in 2001, three days after 9/11, with White House carver Patrick Plunkett as our first guest instructor, Sax Stone Carving Workshops have evolved into an institution widely recognized for the level of instruction and the quality of our teachers.
 We have welcomed such accomplished instructors as Alexandra Morosco, Frank Haufe, Fred Brownstein, Gary Haven Smith, Joseph Kincannon, Karin Sprague, Kazutaka Uchida, Kelly Jamison, Matt Auvinen, Nicholas Fairplay and Patrick Plunkett.
 Among them are American, English, German, and Japanese instructors, each of whom has left his or her own mark, and whose knowledge, skills and aesthetic have become part of the cumulative workshop experience.

 Every student gets his or her own outdoor banker (carving table), a shaded tent area, electricity, and air.
 A generous piece of limestone is provided as part of the tuition, but a large variety of other stones are also available for sale.
 Everyone is encouraged to have a basic set of carving tools.
-The workshop has a fantastic selection of carving tools from England, France, Germany, Italy, Japan, and the US, for sale.
+The workshop has a wide selection of the best carving tools from England, France, Germany, Italy, Japan, and the US, for sale.
 For beginners, it is a good idea to wait to buy tools until you have some guidance from a professional.
 It is easy to waste money on inappropriate tools.
 In the class, you will have time to try before you buy.

 Every year we learn something new and a better way of doing things.
 We have a track record of taking feedback and incorporating the best suggestions.
 The classes are participatory, meaning that everyone has the chance to shape not only his or her experience but also the experiences of those who follow.